Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_03.md

     bootstrap(Socially);

-Now every change what happens to the `this.parties` variable will automatically be saved to the local minimongo DB and synced to the MongoDB server DB and all the other clients in realtime!
+Now every change what happens to the `this.parties` variable should automatically be saved to the local minimongo DB and synced to the MongoDB server DB and all the other clients in realtime!

-# Blaze-like binding to Angular

-In previous section we've loaded array of documents in the most straightforward way.
-But what if assign `Parties.find()` to `this.parties`, same way as we do in a regular Meteor app with Blaze, and Angular2 could understand how to handle it?
-That would be an ideal way to work with Mongo collections. `Parties.find()` returns an instance of `Mongo.Cursor`, which can provide reactively all documents, that have been loaded, changed or added etc, to every component.
-The only thing is how can we teach Angular2 to understand Mongo cursors?

-Luckily, Angular2 comes with the concept of so called differ classes - classes that are used by the `ng-for` directive to provide information of what has been changed in a collection to render this collection effectively.
-This concept is similar to the dirty checking in Angular 1.x but with some differences.
-Angular2 now estimates difference between two arrays much more effectively and customers can create own differs for own types.

-Angular2-Meteor package implements a special differ class for Mongo cursors.
-All we need to do is to create a special binding to that class and load it into our app.

-Angular2-Meteor package has own bootstrap that overrides basic bootstrap and adds some new bindings.

-Lets change `bootstrap` from `angular2/angular2` to `bootstrap` from `angular2-meteor` as follows:

-    import {Component, View, NgFor} from 'angular2/angular2';

-    import {bootstrap} from 'angular2-meteor';

-    bootstrap(Socially);

-`angular2-meteor` is an alias of the System.js module that contains all componets that comes with Angular2-Meteor package.

-Now, change `app.ts` to:

-    import {Component, View, NgFor} from 'angular2/angular2';

-    import {bootstrap} from 'angular2-meteor';

-    @Component({
-      selector: 'app'
-    })
-    @View({
-      templateUrl: "client/index.ng.html",
-      directives: [NgFor]
-    })
-    class Socially {
-      constructor () {
-        this.parties = Parties.find();
-      }
-    }

-    bootstrap(Socially);

-Run your app again and you should see that it works as before.
-It loads same data as before and all changes to the `this.parties` that should happen reactively happen reactively.
-At the same time, this code looks much simplier as before.

-Lets stick to this approach from now on.

-# Initializing Data on Server Side

-But we still don't have data in that collection, so let's add some.
-Let's initialize our server with the same parties we had before.

-Create a new folder called 'server' and create a file called 'loadParties.ts' inside of it.
-Server is another special folder name in Meteor, it's contents will only run on the server.

-Add the following to the file:

-{{> DiffBox tutorialName="angular2-meteor" step="3.3"}}

-As you can probably understand, this code runs only on the server, and when Meteor starts it initializes the DB with these sample parties.
+# Inserting Parties from the Console

-Run the app and you should see the list of parties on the screen.
+At this point we've implemented a rendering of a list of parties on the page.

-In the next chapter we will see how easy it is to manipulate the data, save and publish changes to the server, and by doing so, all the connected clients will automatically get updated.

-# Inserting parties from the console
+Now is time to check if code above really works, and not just renders that list, but also that all changes to the database appear on the page reactively.

-Items inside collections are called documents.
-Let's use the server database console to insert some documents into our collection.
+In the Mongo terminology, items inside collections are called documents.
+So, let's insert some documents into our collection by using the server database console.
 In a new terminal tab, go to your app directory and type:

     meteor mongo